 Apple is doing even more on the iPhone 12 Pro Max, with improvements to the main and telephoto cameras.
 The main sensor has a new DSLR-like OIS system, called sensor shift, that stabilizes the sensor itself rather than the lens.
 With this new sensor system, low-light performance is improved over even the 12 Pro.
 The telephoto lens has a longer 65mm focal length, or 2.5x on the main lens, which gets you a little closer to your subject and reduces the amount of digital zoom required.

-With the new A14 Bionic processor, Apple is able to bring its Deep Fusion advanced camera processing to all four cameras, including the selfie camera, for even better computational photography to resolve tough scenes, lighting, and textures.
+With the new A14 Bionic processor, Apple can bring its Deep Fusion advanced camera processing to all four cameras, including the selfie camera, for even better computational photography to resolve tough scenes, lighting, and textures.
 And, as usual, you can edit all your photos with Apple’s awesome image editing tech.
 Not only that, but with iOS 14.3, Apple has finally enabled support for ProRAW image capture, which is designed to make RAW images more editable on your iPhone.

 The return of MagSafe charging